Zig et Puce: Influences

 As a seminal comic strip in the bande dessinée culture, although appearing several years after Les Pieds Nickelés, Zig et Puce made an influential impact a few years before the debut of Hergé and The Adventures of Tintin.
 The character of Alfred is also considered a pioneering central animal character, in the tradition of Franco-Belgian comics animals such as Milou (Snowy), Spip, Jocko, Jolly Jumper, Marsupilami and Idéfix (Dogmatix).

 Alfred the auk was chosen as mascot by Charles Lindbergh when he landed in Paris on board the Spirit of St. Louis on the arrival of his first transatlantic flight in May 1927.
-There, an American lady gave him a plush effigy of Alfred, which Lindergh took with him in his flight from Paris to Brussels.
+There, an American lady gave him a plush effigy of Alfred, which Lindbergh took with him in his flight from Paris to Brussels.

 The character Alfred was chosen as the mascot of the 1974 Angoulême Comics Festival, and the name given to an award.
 The term Alfred was used until 1989 when it was renamed Alph'art (in honor of the last Adventures of Tintin comic Tintin and Alph-Art).